Timeline. Map. Go to today’s Bible reading (use your browser arrow to return): Ezekiel 40:1-43:17

 Amazing Grace

-Now, after only twenty-five years, the LORD is already making plans for Israel’s glorious future.
+Now, after only twenty-five years, the LORD was already making plans for Israel’s glorious future.
 A person knows when he is forgiven when fantastic plans are being made, which include him.
 This is mercy and grace.
-Only one thing is required for God to share those plans with Israel—genuine repentance (Ezekiel 43:9-11).
-Apparently, Israel does repent, because we have the plans for Israel’s new temple written in our Bibles.
+Mercy withholds the punishment deserved.
+Grace is an undeserved gift or favor.
+Only one thing is required for God to share those plans with Israel—genuine repentance

 The Post-Exile View

-In Ezekiel’s record, there is a significant amount of specific details with present-day names.
-This seems to indicate a near fulfillment for building the temple.
+Some Bible scholars believe the plans for Ezekiel’s temple were potential and conditional upon her repentance and complete obedience.
+In Ezekiel’s record, there’s a significant amount of specific details with present-day names.
+This seems to show a near fulfillment in building the temple.

 The Millennial View

-End Notes: The Bible Knowledge Commentary of the O.T., edited by Walvoord and Zuck, ©1985, p.1309.
+End Notes: 1.
+The Bible Knowledge Commentary of the O.T., edited by Walvoord and Zuck, ©1985, p.1309.

 Discussion Questions